ahmedabdalla4/measeq/README.md

 ## Installation

 > [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
+Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test_illumina` before running the workflow on actual data.

 Installation requires both [nextflow](https://www.nextflow.io/) at a minimum version of `24.10.0` and a dependency management system to run.